DIRECTORS AND OWNERS

 SAM NKHOMA CHIWAYU

 Sam was born in Chipata and attended school in Mfuwe.
 His safari experience started at Mfuwe Lodge, where he qualified as a grade 2 guide in 1998 and a couple of years later he was the first indigenous Zambian to top the Walking exams.
-He spent several years conducting mobile trips from Nairobi to Cape Town before returning to the Luangwa Valley and managing Luwi Bush Camp.
-Sam went on to hold senior positions with Wilderness Safaris as well as Sanctuary Retreats, along with managing boutique hotels such as Latitude 15 in Lusaka.
+He spent several years conducting mobile trips from Nairobi to Cape Town before returning to Zambia, holding senior positions with Wilderness Safaris as well as Sanctuary Retreats, along with managing boutique hotels such as Latitude 15 in Lusaka.
 Along the way Sam completed a diploma in Hotel Operations followed by a baccalaureate in Hospitality Administration and Business Administration.
-But the appeal of the bush (and the idea of dropping the city suit for khaki shorts again) was too strong.
-His role at Kafunta is extensive and encompasses front office, human resources, procurement and accounting.
+But the appeal of the bush (and wearing khaki shorts again) was too strong.
+We are delighted to have Sam as our Operations Manager since December 2021.

 ISABELLE (IZZY) DEFOURNY

-Izzy was born in French-speaking Belgium but has been roaming the world working for high end hotels and resorts for over 20 years.
+Izzy is a French-speaking Belgian who has been roaming the world working for high end hotels and resorts for over 23 years.
 In 2009 she landed in Southern Africa and fell in love with the African bush.
 With an exceptional background in customer service and marketing, she joined us in 2015 as Sales & Reservations Manager.
-Nowadays Izzy works mostly remotely from Europe or where marketing missions may take her; although she always looks forward to spending several weeks at the lodge twice a year.
+Nowadays Izzy works mostly remotely from her countryside home in the “high peaks” of Belgium looking after our sales and marketing duties.
+She’s the face of our company for many of our trade partners and our voice behind our social media and newsletters.

 Our guides are extremely well trained and knowledgeable.
-They have all passed the high level Grade 1 safari exams and are qualified to escort walking and driving safaris.
-They will ensure your trip is both safe and interesting.
+The majority of them have passed the high level Grade 1 safari exams and are qualified to escort walking and driving safaris.
+They will ensure your trip is both safe and memorable.
 With their extensive knowledge, they can provide insight into the complex and fascinating world of the African wildlife and habitat, as well as local traditions, beliefs and bush remedies as only a traditional, local guide can.

 We are proud to say that a high number of the local staff that helped us build Kafunta are still working at the lodge.
 Many of them have had the opportunity to train in professions like room attendants, barmen, mechanics, waiters and cooks.
 We employ more than 30 permanent workers and many more during the season.
 Most of our staff are from the local tribal villages and we are always happy to offer young Zambians the opportunity to train in different professions and further their careers.